COBOL - Coding Sheet

 In the same way, we need a platform to write COBOL codes.
 In COBOL programming language, we use a coding sheet to write codes.

 In COBOL program structure, the COBOL code statements are self-explanatory that are easy to understand.
 COBOL is a high-level business-oriented programming language.
 It is mainly used for business, finance, and administrative systems for companies and governments.
 When the COBOL was created, the COBOL programs are required to punch on the card, and it then loaded to punch card readers.
 Nowadays, COBOL uses some new editors instead of punched cards, but the same coding sheet is used to write the codes.

 The COBOL code statements are self-explanatory but using a COBOL coding sheet is not a easy task.
 A COBOL coding sheet is the COBOL coding structure and is divided into 80 columns.
 Each column or a particular set of columns are reserved for a particular type of field.

 In short, we can say that we have to write the COBOL source program in a specific format that should be accepted by the COBOL compilers.
 That's why we should always write COBOL programs on COBOL Coding Sheet.

 The COBOL Coding Sheet has 80 character positions and these positions are grouped into the following five fields:

 Let's see the example given below, showing a COBOL coding sheet:

 When you compile and execute the code, it will display the following output:

-Characters are the lowest in the COBOL hierarchy, and they cannot be further divided.
+Characters are the lowest component in the COBOL hierarchy structure, and they cannot be further divided.
 The following table specifies all the COBOL characters used in COBOL Character Set:

 A character string is a collection of individual characters.
 A character string can be a: